Ceremonial Events in London

 Beating Retreat

 The Household Division Massed Bands undertake Beating Retreat, usually in June .
 There are only 2 performances these take place at 6.30pm on Horse Guards Parade.
-Telephone +44 (0)20 7414 2271

 To mark the Sovereign’s official birthday the Trooping the Colour ceremony takes place at Horse Guards Parade each year.

 Trooping the Colour is one of the greatest spectacles in the British calendar of ceremonial events, it is also known as 'The King's Birthday Parade'.
+The King's official birthday is June 12th but the Parade is not always held on this day.

 There are usually two 'rehearsals' for Trooping the Colour and the official event, all are worth seeing:

-Major General's Review Telephone +44 (0)20 7414 2479.
+• Major General's Review

-Colonel's Review Telephone +44 (0)20 7414 2479 (Usually one week before the King's Birthday Parade).
+• Colonel's Review (usually one week before the King's Birthday Parade).

 The State Opening of Parliament